marianosimone/interviewed/basic_programming/README.md

 - Given an array, move all of its 0 to the front - [solution](move_zeros.md)
 - Given a key and a dictionary, check if the key is composed of an arbitrary number of concatenations of strings from the dictionary - [solution](key_is_combination.md)
 - Given a list with a loop, find the length of it - [solution](list_loop.md)
+- Given an array of elements categorizable on 3 kinds of priorities, sort them - [solution](categorized_sort.md)